5 Min Read

 So, what if there’s no intimacy in marriage?

 State Of Intimacy In Many Marriages

 Maybe the thought of kissing your spouse now seems foreign, or like too much work.

-Or you’re certain your spouse is equally as exhausted and you both are better off sleeping rather than being intimate.
-Does this sound familiar?
+Or you’re certain your spouse is equally as exhausted, and you both are better off sleeping rather than being intimate.
+Sound familiar?

-Although this is a normal circumstance, the complete absence of this connection is not healthy.
-For these couples there is no intimacy in marriage.
-And, although a healthy marriage is built on a great deal more than sex, physical connection helps to create and solidify the bond that keeps a marriage strong.
+Although this is normal, the complete absence of an intimate connection isn’t healthy.
+A healthy marriage is built on a great deal more than sex, but physical connection helps to create and solidify the bond that keeps a marriage strong.

 Why You Lose Intimacy In Marriage

 Building a life together can be trying and fraught with difficulties, all of which can suck the desire to be intimate right out of your lives.
-Finding the time and motivation to reconnect when you realize the intimacy has left your marriage gets more and more difficult.
-Common issues that cause disruption are:
+Finding the time and motivation to reconnect when you realize the intimacy has left your marriage can become more and more difficult, even to the point where you each simply stop trying.